chhonmeily/Auto-pm/README.md

 ##  Customize scripts

-You can loop
-Add and decrease the user amount from userlists Auto-pm everyone in room and than auto switch rooms and it will start pming users there
+You can loop.
+Add and decrease the user amount from userlists.
+Auto-pm everyone in room and than auto switch rooms and it will start pming users there

 ##
 ##